-Positive displacement pumps or positive displacement feeders are used to introduce or add a liquid solution to your pool water.
-Addition of this chemical solution, is usually achieved through a connection in your circulation system.
+Positive displacement pumps or positive displacement feeders are used to introduce or add a liquid solution to the water of your swimming pools.
+Addition of this chemical solution, is usually achieved through a connection in your pool circulation system.
 Your choice of pool chemicals can either be delivered into your pool or spa in either a liquid or dry chemical form.

 Dry chemicals that you would add to your water system can be mixed with water.

-When you mix chemicals together, you create a liquid or slurry solution that can be mechanically fed into your swimming pool or spa.
+When you mix chemicals together, you create a liquid or slurry solution that can be mechanically fed into your swimming pool or spa water.

 Afterward, they will feed the slurry into the pool by some type of mechanical device.
 This will cause a reduction in the pH level of the pool.
 It is extremely important that you read the directions found on the chemical labels.

 All pumps fall into two major groups worldwide.
 The two categories that the different types of pumps fall under are positive displacement and rotodynamic.
 For now, we are only concerned about the pumps that fall into the positive displacement pumps category.

 Reason for this is because these are the type of pumps that are commonly used in the swimming pool and spa industry.

 Positive displacement feeders are mechanical feeders that come in two common designs.
 These designs include: